 How to Use Local SEO to Grow Your Small Business

 More users than ever before are searching on the go.
 Online customers want answers and results that are near to them and they want them quickly.
-Local SEO is the process of optimizing your website to show in local search results, e.g. search results for users who are searching within a specific location.
+But in a sea of competition, how can you make sure you’re appearing in these timely, localized searches?
+Local SEO is your best friend.

 What Is Local SEO?